omarn8911/cypressgooglesearch/README.md

 ## Bonus

-I included a .mp4 video file of the latest execution of this code in the cypress runner as evidence that it works by the moment I  pushed this code to GitHub.
+I included the  g`oogle_search_selenium.cy.js.mp4` video file of the latest execution of this code in the cypress runner as evidence that it works by the moment I  pushed this code to GitHub.